alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/06-Displaying-Blogs-and-Tags.md

 }
 ```

-Note that the content is constrained ``class="col-12 col-lg-6"`` but this doesn't constrain the inline images which will be larger than the page width.
+Note that the content is constrained with the CSS class, ``class="col-12 col-lg-6"``.
+This doesn't constrain the inline images which will be larger than the page width.
 We can constrain these with some CSS in the ``site.css`` file.

 First we have to add a new class ``blog-details`` to our ``Content`` Div.